 Now any dogma, based primarily on faith and emotionalism, is a dangerous weapon to use on others, since it is almost impossible to guarantee that the weapon will never be turned on the user.

-After the Encyclopedists settled on Terminus, they began to collect knowledge as tasked by Hari Seldon.
+After the Encyclopedists settled on Terminus, they began to collect knowledge as tasked by Hari Seldon, who is one of the main characters in ‘Foundation.’
 However, after Hardin discovered Hari’s true purpose for the Foundation, he created a religion called scientism.
 Scientism soon became a weapon the Foundation used to subdue its enemies.
 The quote above shows that though weaponizing faith is an asset every political power wishes to possess, it is also a double-edged sword that could get turned against its user.
 With the quote, Isaac Asimov explained that faith and belief should never get weaponized because when weaponized faith turns negative, it becomes a tool for destruction.

 But you haven’t tried.
 You haven’t tried once.
 First you refused to admit that there was a menace at all!
 Then you reposed an absolutely blind faith in the emperor!
 Now you’ve shifted it to Hari Seldon.
 Throughout you have invariably relied on authority or on the past—never on yourselves.